top of page

 • Rent-to-Own (RTO) PR1MA (with Maybank)

-- Offers the M40 group an opportunity to own a PR1MA home via an affordable home ownership scheme
+- Offers the M40 group an opportunity to own a PR1MA home via a rent-to-own model

-- A 5-year moratorium will be imposed on the property, during which it cannot be sold/transferred without approval from PR1IMA
+- A 5-year moratorium will be imposed on the property, during which it cannot be sold/transferred without approval from PR1MA

 - Property priced between RM100,000-RM400,000; must be owner-occupied and no subletting is allowed